chef-training/introduction_to_testing/README.md

 * Deploy the cookbook to production environment
 * Perform ad-hoc verification

-This workflow is sustainable for developing software if know for certain that you are never going to change the cookbook source code.
+This workflow is sustainable for developing software if you know for certain that you are never going to change the cookbook source code.
 In isolation, cookbooks with small goals on new systems are easy to reason what the recipes will install and the effects it will have on the system.

 > This is often the crux of demonstrating testing tools and practices.
 The code or systems are reasonable.
 Asking you to write tests for a completely reasonable system feels often like wearing a belt and suspenders -- extra work without a lot of benefit.
 The benefit is often not felt until the system starts to become unreasonable and adding tests then often feels too difficult.

-But it seldom that our cookbooks maintain small goals on new systems.
-We are often confronted with the complexity that originally brought us to use configuration management in the beginning.
+But it is seldom that our cookbooks maintain small goals on new systems.
+We are often confronted with the complexity that originally brought us to seek out configuration management in the beginning.

 Testing and a testing practice will help you better understand the system that you are building.
 It will make the code that you write more realible.
 And when something breaks (which it still will break) the errors will shift from your lack understanding of your objective and instead be related to the environment in which the code integrates with other code.

-Testing is about understanding and verifying your intent of the code that you wrote.
+Testing is about understanding and verifying the intent of the code that you wrote.
 The tests will provide an automated way of ensure you don't lose sight of your goals.
 This becomes important as you invite new members to your team to assist you with development.
 Tests will help you understand code written by other team members.
 Tests will even help you when you return to code you have not seen in months or years.

-In the same way that writing Chef recipes to capture the state of your infrastructure.
+In the same way that writing Chef recipes capture the state of your infrastructure.
 Testing and linting tools will assist in ensuring that you have defined the correct infrastructure.

 ### New Cookbook Workflow